-- A student whose native language is not English and who has attended school in the native language. - · A student who has - 1.
-Completed the third year level of a foreign language in high school with grades "C" or higher; or - 2.
-Scored 600 or higher on a College Board Achievement Test in foreign language; or - 3.
-Passed a Notre Dame de Namur University foreign language placement examination with a Foreign Language proficiency score of three. - A student who has - 1.
-Passed a College Board Advanced Placement Examination in a foreign language with a score of three or higher; or - 2.
-Passed a CLEP examination in a foreign language at the 50th percentile or higher.
+- Pass an NDNU foreign language placement examination with a proficiency score of three or, pass an equivalent exam at a corresponding level.
+(Exam must be approved in advance by the Chair of the Modern Languages Department.
+For non-European languages, this usually involves passing a test sent from the Center for Applied Linguistics in Washington, DC and administered at NDNU.) - Complete the third year level of a foreign language in high school with grades "C" or higher (high school transcript required). - Score 600 or higher on a College Board Achievement Test in foreign language. - · Pass a College Board Advanced Placement Examination in a foreign language with a score of three or higher. - Pass a CLEP examination in a foreign language at the 50th percentile or higher.
 (See the Registrar's Office for information on credit for specific CLEP exams.)